djengineer/bounty-dapp/design_pattern_decisions.md

 Using the `required()` checks, protection from double entries are enabled.
 Please see the comments in Bounty.sol contract for the details

+## Payment Fencing
+Only the address which accepted the job can be paid from completing jobs